vdbrink/vdbrink.github.io/esphome/co2_scd40.md

 The base value is what you measure outside and is around 400 ppm.

-This table show for which value, which action is required.
+This table shows for which value, which action is required.

 | ppm        | condition | action                              |
 |------------|-----------|-------------------------------------|